Saving a Mulberry Whale !

 The result is that a 27 ton Bailey Bridge which had been condemned to 'death' in July 2008 was alive and well, three months later, sitting peacefully beside the river Vire at Pont-Farcy as a memorial to all those who helped to liberate Normandy.

-But was this really the least vestige of the Battle of Normandy?
+But was this really the last vestige of the Battle of Normandy?

 Apparently not, because just as Les Amis du Pont Bailey were celebrating the survival of their Bailey Bridge, they were offered the opportunity to save a 27 ton of the floating roadway from the 1944 artificial harbour, Mulberry 'B', at Arromanches.